Euler time discretization of Backward Doubly SDEs and Application to Semilinear SPDEs: Introduction

-The other alternative for resolving numerically SPDEs is the probabilistic approach by using Monte Carlo methods.
-These latter methods are tractable especially when the dimension of the state process is very large unlike the finite difference method.
-Furthermore, their parallel nature provides another advantage to the probabilistic approach: each processor of a parallel computer can be assigned the task of making a random trial and doing the calculus independently.
-The probabilistic approach requires weaker assumptions on the SPDE's coefficients.
-In the deterministic PDE's case i.e. $g\equiv 0$, the numerical approximation of the BSDE has already been studied in the literature by Bally \cite{B97}, Zhang \cite{zha}, Bouchard and Touzi \cite{bou1}, Gobet, Lemor and Warin\cite{gob} and Bouchard and Elie \cite{bou2}.Zhang \cite{zha} proposed a discrete-time numerical approximation, by step processes, for a class of decoupled FBSDEs with possible path-dependent terminal values.
-He proved an $L^2$-type regularity of the BSDE's solution, the convergence of his scheme and he derived its rate of convergence.
+Another probabilistic method to solve a semilinear SPDE is based on the associated BDSDE.
+It requires weaker assumptions on the SPDE's coefficients.
+In the deterministic PDE's case i.e. $g\equiv 0$, the numerical approximation of the BSDE has already been studied in the literature by Bally \cite{B97}, Zhang \cite{zha}, Bouchard and Touzi \cite{bou1}, Gobet, Lemor and Warin\cite{gob} and Bouchard and Elie \cite{bou2} among others.
+Zhang \cite{zha} proposed a discrete-time numerical approximation, by step processes, for a class of decoupled FBSDEs with possible path-dependent terminal values.
+He proved a $L^2$-type regularity of the BSDE's solution, the convergence of his scheme and he derived its rate of convergence.
 Bouchard and Touzi \cite{bou1} suggested a similar numerical scheme for decoupled FBSDEs.
 The conditional expectations involved in their discretization scheme were computed by using the kernel regression estimation.
 Therefore, they used the Malliavin approach and the Monte carlo method for its computation.
 Crisan, Manolarakis and Touzi \cite{cri} proposed an improvement on the Malliavin weights.
 Gobet, Lemor and Warin in \cite{gob} proposed an explicit numerical scheme.
-In the case when $g\neq 0$ and it does not depend on the control variable $z$, Aman \cite{Aman} proposed a numerical scheme following the idea used by Bouchard and Touzi \cite{bou1} and obtained a convergence of order $h$ of the square of the $L^2$- error ($h$ is the discretization step in time).
+In the stochastic PDEs case, i.e. $g\neq 0$, Aman \cite{Aman} and Aboura \cite{Aboura2} treated the particular case when $g$ does not depend on the control variable $z$.
+Aman \cite{Aman} proposed a numerical scheme following the idea used by Bouchard and Touzi \cite{bou1} and obtained a convergence of order $h$ of the square of the $L^2$- error ($h$ is the discretization step in time).
 Aboura \cite{Aboura2} studied the same numerical scheme under the same kind of hypothesis, but following Gobet et al. \cite{gobet1}.
-He obtained a convergence of order $h$ in time and used the regression Monte Carlo method to implement his scheme, following always \cite{gobet1}. \\ In our work, we extend the approach of Bouchard-Touzi-Zhang in the general case when g depends also on the control variable $z$.
-We wish to emphasize that this generalization is not obvious because of the strong impact of the backward stochastic integral term on the numerical approximation scheme.
-It is known that in the associated Stochastic PDE's \eqref{SPDE}, the term $ g (u, \nabla u) $ leads to a second order perturbation type which explains the contraction condition assumed on $g$ with respect to the variable $z$ (see \cite{par94}, \cite{NP88}).
-Our scheme is implicit in $Y$ and explicit in $Z$.
-We prove the convergence of our numerical scheme and we give the rate of convergence.
-The square of the $L^2$- error has an upper bound of order the discretization step in time.
-As a consequence, we get a numerical scheme for the weak solution of the associated semi linear SPDE.
-We give also a rate of convergence result for the later weak solution.
-Then, we propose a numerical scheme based on iterative regression functions which are approximated by projections on vector space of functions with coefficients evaluated using Monte Carlo simulations.
-Finally, we present some numerical tests.
-Compared to the deterministic numerical method developed by Gyongy and Krylov \cite{gyo}, the probabilistic approach could tackle the semilinear SPDE which could be degenerate and needs less regularity conditions on the coefficients than the finite difference scheme.
-However, the rate of convergence obtained (as the classical Monte Carlo method) is clearly slower than the results obtained by finite difference and finite element schemes, but of course more available in higher dimension. \\ This paper is organized as follows.
-In section 2 we introduce preliminaries and assumptions and we describe the approximation scheme for the BDSDE.
-In section 3 we show an upper bound result for the time discretization errore.
-In section 4 we give a Malliavin regularity result for the solution of our Forward-Backward Doubly SDE's.
-Then, we show a $L^2$-regularity result for the $Z$-component of the solution of the BDSDE \eqref{BDSDE1} which is crucial to obtain the rate of convergence of our numerical scheme.
-Section 5 is devoted to the numerical scheme of the SPDE's weak solution.
-In section 6, we test statistically the convergence of this scheme by using a path dependent algorithm based on the regression Monte Carlo Method.
-Finally, we give some technical results in the Appendix
+He obtained a convergence of order $h$ in time and used the regression Monte Carlo method to implement his scheme, as in \cite{gobet1}.